katzenpost/katzenpost/drafts/decoy_traffic.rst

 ===========================

 A global adversary will be able to determine which users are online or offline.
-Decoy traffic cannot guarantee prevention of long term intersection attacks if some users go offline.
-[RESISTDISCLOSURE]_ Preventing long term statistical disclosure attacks depends on many factors including the rate of mix network information leakage and the measure of predictable and repetitive user behavior.
+Decoy traffic is not guaranteed to prevent long term intersection attacks if users go offline.
+[RESISTDISCLOSURE]_ Preventing long term statistical disclosure attacks depends on many factors including the type of applications using the mixnet, the rate of information leakage and the measure of predictable and repetitive behavior.

 Y. Security Considerations
 ==========================